Qtsho/ViterbiSystemC/README.md

 Thís project implements the Convolutional Encoder and Viterbi Decoder using SystemC

 1/ Install cmake.

-2/ cd build
+2/ cd builb

 3/ cmake .

 4/ make

-the built file name viterbi, run the file to generate the .vcd file for tracing
+The built file name viterbi, run the file to generate the .vcd file for tracing